 Here are some of the worst assets to inherit.

 Timeshares are sold with the promise of free vacations, but they come laden with annual maintenance fees and are notoriously hard to unload.

-“Some people might not think it’s an asset but that it’s a liability,” says Nick Hughes, a wealth adviser with Visionary Horizons Wealth Management in Knoxville, Tennessee.
+“Some people might not think it’s an asset but that it’s a liability,” says Nick Hughes, an investment adviser representative with Visionary Horizons Wealth Management in Knoxville, Tennessee.